littlebyteorg/appledb/tasks/README.md

 Run `ota_import.py`.

 Arguments:
 1. `-b`, `--bulk-mode`: Automatically run the import in bulk mode, importing from `import-ota.json`, if it exists, or `import-ota.txt`.
-If this is not passed in, a prompt at execution will ask which mode to proceed in
+If this is not passed in, a prompt at execution will ask which mode to proceed in.
+If not running in bulk mode, this script will ask for links one at a time.
 2. `-s`, `--fule-self-driving`: No prompts for release dates or version numbers. `(FIXME)` will be added as a suffix to any new version numbers and any release dates will be `YYYY-MM-DD`, forcing a CI failure if pushed to the repo.

 ## Importing bridgeOS from update catalog